SpellholdStudios/Super_Firkraag/README.md

 - Strifestrike: For coming up with the idea for this mod and being one of my original testers.
 - Beren: The first person that I know of to have beaten the Firkraag mod.
 He was my primary tester and a really swell guy!
 - Community at SP: For supporting my modding hobby and providing a good environment.
-- Weimer- I actually used his scripts as a basis for making this one.
+- Weimer: I actually used his scripts as a basis for making this one.
 He also developed the WeiDU tool, which is what this mod uses.
-- The BiG World Textpack German project Team: German translation
+- The BiG World Textpack German project Team: German translation.
 - SoM (part of CoB Clan): Polish translation.
 - A.E.R.I.E.ru Team: Russian translation.
 - Mathrim Cauthon: French translation.